Universal-Basic-Compute/serenissima/backend/docs/ais.md

 - Simulates the merchant activity that was vital to Venice's economy

 ## AI Citizen Management

 AI citizens are created and managed through the Airtable database:

+### Price Setting for Produced Goods (Uses Kinos Engine API)

+**Implementation**: `backend/ais/setprices.py`
+**Schedule**: (To be determined, e.g., Daily at a specific time)

+AI citizens strategically set prices for resources produced in buildings they own:

+#### Process:

+1. The script identifies AI citizens owning buildings that produce sellable resources.
+2. For each AI, it gathers data on their buildings, outputs, current prices, global average prices, and local (same land parcel) average prices for those resources.
+3. This data package, along with recent relevancies and problems for the citizen, is sent to the Kinos Engine API (via la fonction `send_price_setting_request`).
+4. The AI analyzes the data and decides on new prices for each resource in each building, providing reasoning.
+5. The script updates the `Prices` field in the `BUILDINGS` table with the AI's decisions.
+6. An admin notification summarizes the price changes.

+#### Economic Impact:

+The AI price setting system:
+- Ensures that AI-produced goods are priced dynamically based on market conditions.
+- Provides more realistic price competition for players.
+- Allows AI citizens to adapt their pricing strategies to local and global market trends.
+- Simulates merchants adjusting prices to maximize profit or ensure sales.

+### AI Citizen Management (Continued)

+AI citizens are created and managed through the Airtable database: